rachelheise/p8105_hw1_rsh2155/homework_1.md

 Homework 1 Assignment

-# Problem 1
+## Problem 1

-Start by calling the tidyverse package.
+Start by loading all the required libraries.

 ``` r
 library(tidyverse)